app-generator/cth-berry-bootstrap5/README.md

 # [Berry Bootstrap 5](https://github.com/app-generator/cth-berry-bootstrap5)

-Berry is a free Bootstrap admin dashboard template.
+Berry is a free **Bootstrap 5 Admin** dashboard template.
 It is designed to deliver the best possible user experience with highly customizable feature-rich pages.
 Berry has easy and intuitive responsive design whether it is viewed on retina screens or laptops.

 > **NOTE**: This project is forked from [Berry BS5](https://codedthemes.com/item/berry-bootstrap-free-admin-template/?ref=appseed) by *CodedThemes* for `accelerated development`.